jysru/adventofcode/README.md

-# adventofcode_2022
+# adventofcode
-Advent of code 2022 attempts
+Advent of code attempts